-Units of government may follow either their own written travel and per diem policy or the State's policy.
-Units of government that plan to use cars from a state, county, city, district car pool, or garage may budget either the mileage rate established by the car pool or garage, or the state mileage rate, not to exceed the loaning agency rate.
+Grantees that are units of government using BSCC funds may follow either their own written travel and per diem policy or the California State travel and per diem policy.
+Units of government that plan to use cars from a state, county, city, district carpool, or garage may budget either the mileage rate established by the carpool or garage, or the state mileage rate, not to exceed the loaning agency.

-3. Community-Based Organization (CBO)
+3. Non-Governmental Organizations (NGOs)